uinb/galois/README.md

 ```

 Galois works as the prover(a.k.a Proof of Matches) component of [Fusotao](https://github.com/uinb/fusotao).
 From v0.4.0, we don't support running Galois in standalone mode anymore.
-Our goal is to make the singleton prover of Fusotao mainnet recoverable from anywhere by pulling the core data and sequences from [Arweave](https://arweave.org/).
+According to the Roadmap 2023, the UINB team is workding on implementing the Proof of Order Relay which enables users to run #[Fusotao Node](https://github.com/uinb/fusotao) as an order relayer(a.k.a broker) rather than supporting multiple prover instance in the network.
+In the near future, galois will be recoverable from anywhere by pulling the core data and sequences from [Arweave](https://arweave.org/) and under management of the FusoDAO.

 ## Getting Started